iainfm/BirdStrike/README.md

 (To re-enable repeat but replace A9 with 60 (RTS))

 ## Changes

+11/01/21 Improved fix implemented, which doesn't break the double-fire feature.
+Binary and disk image updated with this new build.

 09/01/21 Added playable binary with BeebEm-format .INF file and a .SSD file containing the repaired game.
 These are as close to the original as possible*, so require BirdSk1 to be loaded first.
 Shift-Break the disk image, or replace file BirdSk2 on your Bird Strike floppy/image with the one here.

 \*With the exception of giving myself a little credit :D